!!! Printed Circuit Board’s Available !!!

 XOno 2019 from behind

 A very nice and detailed description of the assembly can be found on the pages of Meinolf Stute.
-Currently it is under construction and documents the progress of his RStAudio XOno 2019.
+He has documented the progress of his project with lots of fantastic photos.
+You get a very good impression of the project.
+By the way, his XOno 2019 is fully equipped.

 I’ve been listening to music with the prototype for quite some time now.
 First with the version with 2SK2145 and capacitor coupling, then with servo controllers.
 The XOno with the 2SK2145 is extremely low-noise, as I had already experienced with the test setup of the MC stage for my DPV1.
 Otherwise the version with capacitor coupling is a normal XOno, and I mean that in a very appreciative way!
 However this phono preamplifier wins again clearly when using the servo controls.
 For me this version is the best XOno I have ever heard.